rubixchain/learn/content/node-setup.md

 Use one step installation script for [Linux](https://github.com/rubixchain/rubixnetwork/raw/master/setupscripts/OneClickSetup/RubixOneClickSetup-Linux) / [Windows](https://github.com/rubixchain/rubixnetwork/raw/master/setupscripts/OneClickSetup/RubixOneClickSetup-Windows.exe) / [Mac](https://github.com/rubixchain/rubixnetwork/raw/master/setupscripts/OneClickSetup/RubixOneClickSetup-MacOS) machines.
 This script will install all the required dependencies.
 Once the dependencies are installed you can download the Latest Release from the link provided in the [Latest Releases](https://learn.rubix.net/node-setup/#latest-releases).

+If you are not interested in One-Click Pre-Requisite setup, kindly download the document from [here for Linux](https://www.dropbox.com/s/8o8sathz81lmnho/Rubix%20Node%20Installation%20Instructions_%20Command%20Line%20-%20Linux.pdf?dl=0)
 {{< / hint >}}

 {{< expand "Setup Instructions for Linux" >}}